pnguyen121/TypeScript_Trivia/README.md

-# Next Steps:
+# Next Steps | Ice Box Items:

-1. Way Better Styling
+1. Better Styling
-2. Add multiple pictures instead of one
-3. Layout the detail page more
-4. Actual Admin functionality
-5. Having a profile page that shows your liked sneakers
+2. Animations when you get the answer correct
+3.